gtatters/ThermImageJ/Readme.md

 -   Launch FIJI--&gt;Help--&gt;Update, allow it to update any plug-ins, then while the update window is open, select **Manage update websites**, and ensure that the FFMPEG box is ticked.
 Select ok, then click the **Apply** option, and restart FIJI.
 This FFMPEG is required for importing avi files created during the conversion process.
 -   Navigate to where FIJI is installed to find all the subfolders.
 On a Mac, you may need to right-click and click **Show Package Contents** to open up FIJI as a folder to reveal the various folders (macros, plugins, jars, etc..)
 -   Download the **ThermImageJ.ijm** file from this site and copy into the FIJI/macros/toolsets folder.
+-   Open the ThermImageJ.ijm file in any text editor, and verify the paths are properly set for your respective operating system.
+See the comments with the text file for guidance.
 -   Download the **luts** files from this site and copy into the FIJI/luts folder.
 -   Download the perl script, **split.pl** from this site and copy into a FIJI/scripts folder.
 -   Download **Byte\_Swapper.class** to the plugins folder.